 Behavior:

-- Validates required fields on the current page
+- Validates required components on the current page

 - Shows errors if validation fails